 Equivalent benefit accrual rates

-The first step is to determine each participant’s equivalent benefit accrual rate (EBAR) as this will be used instead of just their profit sharing contribution rate when running the RPT and the ABT.
+The first step is to determine each participant’s equivalent benefit accrual rate (EBAR) as this will be used instead of just their profit sharing contribution rate when running the RGT and the ABPT.

 General test

-Once the EBARs are determined, the next step is to break participants up into groups based on their EBARs (the general test) with each group consisting of an HCE and any participants (HCE or NHCE) with an EBAR equal to or greater than the HCE.
+Once the EBARs are determined, the next step is to break participants up into groups based on their EBARs (the general test), with each group consisting of an HCE and any participants (HCE or NHCE) with an EBAR equal to or greater than the HCE.
 This is referred to as a “rate group” and the number of rate groups will depend on how many HCEs are in the plan and if any of the HCEs have the same EBAR.
 These rate groups will be used for the remainder of the testing.
-Each rate group will then be tested individually and the plan must pass either the RPT or the ABT.
+Each rate group will then be tested individually and the plan must pass either the RGT or the ABPT and coverage testing.
 This testing is complex and below is a very high level explanation.

 How new comparability profit sharing compares to other formulas

-Note that in the below examples, the numbers provided for the new comparability formula meet the testing requirements as stated above and are designed to give the smallest total profit sharing possible while maximizing the owner.
+Note that in the below examples, the numbers provided for the new comparability formula meet the testing requirements as stated above and are designed to give the smallest total profit sharing allocations for rank-and-file employees while maximizing the owner’s allocation.

 The rules for new comparability are complex, so we can help you decide whether this formula might make sense for your plan.